Here's when the child tax credit payments start

 How the payments will be divided between 2021 and 2022 might be confusing.
 For each qualifying child age 5 and younger, up to $1,800 (half the total) will come in six $300 monthly payments this year.
 For each kid between the ages of 6 and 17, up to $1,500 will come as $250 monthly payments six times this year.

-If your dependents are 18 years old, they can qualify for $500 each.
+If your dependent is 18 years old, they can qualify for $500 each.
 Dependents between the ages of 19 and 24 may qualify as well, but they must be enrolled in college full-time.
 Here's more on the financial details for qualified dependents.

 2021 child tax credit maximum payments